The median and average ecommerce landing page conversion rates (so you’ve got a benchmark to aim for as you optimize), and

 #cta-paragraph-pb#Wait, what’s a conversion rate?
 Conversion rate measures the percentage of the people that visit a web page and complete a specific goal.
 For example: If 500 people visit your product page and 16 people buy the product, the conversion rate of this sales page is 3.2%.

-Meanwhile, after analyzing 33 million conversions, it’s been discovered that the median ecommerce landing page conversion rate is 5.2% in 2021.
+After analyzing 33 million conversions, it’s been discovered that the median ecommerce landing page conversion rate is 5.2%in 2021.

 Using these figures, we can benchmark that ecommerce conversion rates typically range from approximately 1.81% – 5.2%.
 The median is less impacted by outliers (pages converting very well or very poorly), so it might be good to set a goal for your Shopify store’s pages to convert at 5% or above.